-A detailed look at the concept of Country of Origin and how blockchain technology could impact this complex, global tax structure
+A detailed look at the concept of Country of Origin and how blockchain technology could impact this complex, global tax structure accounting improvements, risks and implications;

 Unt V: Blockchain Implications for Future Audit: How will blockchain technology change the audit and how are the auditors preparing?
 Will it change how quickly they provide the audit?
 Will it improve the quality of the audit?
 How do you audit crypto-assets?